arundquist/google-meet-breakouts/README.md

 Google Apps Script code for your GSuite domain that allows instructors to launch breakout rooms

 # Description
 This script looks at the users calendar and grabs any events that are currently happening.
 For each it grabs the invite list.
 It then displays all those individuals on a page where you can create small groups.
-Once the groups are set you can launch the google meets calendare invites.
+Once the groups are set you can launch the google meets calendar invites.
 Each person in the group has a new event placed on their google calendar and is emailed a notification.

 [Here's a video of it in action.](https://www.loom.com/share/8488270ba9ac4d3988b4e1fe9305255f)